 If you post that you’re looking for an apartment in any Facebook group, the chances are high that multiple people respond, which is both good and bad.
 You might receive some genuine offers from apartment owners, but you’re also a target for people who simply smell commission, or even try to scam you.

 Be especially aware when people jump on your request without any specific offer, but rather come up with very vague responses like ‘I have many options for you’, ask you to join another questionable Facebook group, or only ask you questions like: “What is your budget?”.
-These are al signs that you’re dealing with a middlemen who’s interest in getting commission rather than actually helping you.
+These are al signs that you’re dealing with a middlemen who’s interested in getting commission rather than genuinely wanting to help you.

 Of course there’s nothing wrong with paying an agent who takes care of your needs, but there are simply good ones and bad ones.
-We’ve heard many stories about tenants being left without internet, electricity or water for days and very little communication or even lies from the agent, who still keeps its share of the rent, so be very careful who you’re dealing with.
+Some agents have a good reputation, but unfortunately we’ve also heard several stories from tenants that were left without internet, electricity or water for days and very little communication or even lies from their agent, who still kept its share of the rent, so be very careful who you’re dealing with.

 Get Your Feet On The Ground First